neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

                 participant Model

-                Note over View,Model: Plot draw due to any CrosshairWidget parameter update View->>Presenter: User updates a parameter at CrosshairWidget Note left of View: Check the validation status of all CrosshairWidget parameters (CrosshairWidget.validate_all_inputs)
+                Note over View,Model: Plot draw due to any CrosshairWidget parameter update Note left of View: User updates a parameter at CrosshairWidget Note left of View: Check the validation status of all CrosshairWidget parameters (CrosshairWidget.validate_all_inputs)
                 View->>Presenter: Emit the valid signal and pass the crosshair parameters Presenter->>View: Get the experiment type